jerturowetz/notes/canoe-trip/notes-for-first-timers.md

   The most effective remedies are calamine lotion and a paste of bicarbonate soda and water.
 I like afterbite.
 - **Avoid using scented shampoo and soap,**
   Don't bring any with.

+--

+When packing, keep in mind that all of your personal items must be compact.
+If you need help, your guide will help you pack all your gear in your dry bag.

+Whenever possible please try to bring clothing made from wool, synthetic fibers or polyester blends as opposed to cotton.
+Wool and synthetic fibers are more durable and keep you warmer when wet.

+Do not bring the following:
+■	Extra food of any kind – odorous items invite insects and critters into cabins/tents and may cause life-­‐threatening harm to those with food allergies.
+■	When packing, please keep any highly odorous items away from your clothing ■	NO video games, cell phones, computers, iPods, knives etc.
+■	Alcohol, cigarettes and non-­‐prescription drugs are not permitted—you will be sent home if you possess any of these items.